-To be sure, it’s a serious charge, but it’s unproven.
+To be sure, it was a serious charge, but unproven.
 Other Democrats and Republicans, alike, have been guilty of such chicanery.
 Little wonder that polls show that voters are displeased with ineptness in Congress.

-Hopefully, Sen. Reid’s accusation is nothing more than a risky gamble – that it doesn’t alienate voters to stay away from the polls.
-Perpaps voters are displeased about such sensational allegations without proof.
+Hopefully, Sen. Reid’s accusation was nothing more than a risky gamble – that it didn’t alienate voters to stay away from the polls.
+Voters are always displeased about such sensational allegations without proof.

 The 2008 Republican presidential candidate, John McCain, only released two years of taxes – but he wasn’t hit with disingenuous demands for more tax returns.

-For at least the last six decades, no other presidential candidates have been subjected to such innuendo and character assassination about taxes.
-Not one candidate since the Eisenhower years, including the wealthy John Kerry, have had to waste time and energy refuting such wild tax claims.
+For at least the last six decades, only one other presidential candidate (Donald Trump) had been subjected to such innuendo and character assassination about taxes.
+No Democrats since the Eisenhower years, including the wealthy John Kerry, have had to waste time and energy refuting such wild tax claims.

-It’s not surprising that Mr. Romney doesn’t open himself to more vicious publicity by not releasing more tax returns.
+It’s not surprising that Mr. Romney didn’t open himself to more vicious publicity by not releasing more tax returns.

-In view of such allegations in news headlines, one has to wonder about fairness: Why hasn’t Sen. Reid released his tax returns, and why is the press so eager to give him a pass on his unproven allegations about Mr. Romney?
+In view of such allegations in news headlines, one has to wonder about fairness: Why didn’t Sen. Reid release his tax returns, and why was the press so eager to give him a pass on his unproven allegations about Mr. Romney?